 The Latina Pay Gap by the Numbers

-November 1 was Latina Equal Pay Day.
-That means Latinas had to work all of 2017 and until that day in 2018 to catch up with what white men earned in 2017 alone.
+November 20, 2019, was Latina Equal Pay Day.
+That means Latinas had to work all of 2018 and until this day in 2019 to catch up with what white men were paid in 2018 alone.
 No matter what their job, where they live, or how much education or experience they have, Latinas are still paid less than white men.1 Get the facts about the pay gap and its impact on Latinas and their families.

-The pay gap actually widens for Latinas with a college education.
+The pay gap actually widens for women at higher education levels8

-The gap is largest for Latinas who have bachelor’s degrees.8
+The gap is largest for Latinas who have bachelor’s and advanced degrees.

-Lower earnings for Latinas means less money for their families.
-More than half of Latina mothers are the main breadwinners for their households.
-When they’re paid less, it’s harder to pay for groceries, childcare, rent, tuition—all the costs of supporting a family.11
+Lower earnings for Latinas means less money for their families, especially since more than half of Latina mothers are the main breadwinners for their households.10 This impacts families’ ability to buy groceries, pay for childcare, invest in their children’s education, and more.11